Confronting the Christian Trinity: Most Christian Reject It

 The fully formalized doctrine of the Trinity emerges only after centuries of debate.
 The Council of Nicaea (325 CE) defined the Son as “of the same substance” as the Father to counter Arianism, and the Council of Constantinople (381 CE) codified the Holy Spirit’s status as co-equal.

-Prior to this, Christianity was strictly monotheistic (as reflected in the Pauline letters), flexible in conceptualizing the Son and Spirit, and influenced by Jewish, mystical, and philosophical thought.
 The Trinity as it is commonly taught today is therefore a later institutional development, layered over earlier mystical and philosophical frameworks, some of which bear conceptual resemblance to Orphic and Neoplatonic triads, but without direct historical inheritance.

-One should note that there are several texts in the New Testament where Jesus speaks about his relationship to God in ways that have been interpreted differently by scholars across history.
 Some see these statements as direct claims to deity; others understand them as metaphorical, functional, or subordinate expressions of divine power bestowed by God rather than statements of intrinsic identity with God.
-Below are key passages with context and scholarly interpretations:

 1. Jesus Says He “Can Do Nothing of Himself”